LubinKerhuel/hugo/content/tools/block-spi.md

 Particularly, if one SPI frame must be sent once to initialize a sensor, one SPI block with a sample time set to **inf** ($\inf$) is placed on the model with the initialisation sequence for that sensor.

 {{% callout note %}}
 The output of a SPI block set with "inf" sample time will not output the expected value.
-If SPI sequence providing a block output must be executed only once, use a triger mechanism and do no tuse the "inf" sample time.
+If SPI sequence providing a block output must be executed only once, use a trigger mechanism and do not use the "inf" sample time.
 {{% /callout %}}

 The SPI blocks allows to modify the configuration of the SPI peripheral in the middle of any sequence.
 Add the `Update-Configuration` command.
 Then the parameters from the *SPI Bus Parameters* (Clock Speed, SPI mode, number of bits...) can be modified.
 The initial configuration is not automatically set back at the end of the sequence.
 Make sure to add a $2nd$ *Update-Configuration* to leave the SPI bus setting to its initial configuration.
-When selecting the command in the sequence list, the GUI update the SPI BUS parameters are updated to reflect the current SPI bus setting.
+When selecting the command in the sequence list, the GUI updates the SPI BUS parameters to reflect the current SPI bus setting.